Admissions

 Housing Application

 In recognition of the educational value of an on-campus living experience, the Kettering University Board of Trustees has officially adopted an on-campus residency and meal plan requirement.
 Students must complete housing applications before moving onto campus.
 All first-year students are required to live in Thompson Hall and have a full meal plan during their first two academic terms.
 Students who transfer to Kettering University must reside in Thompson Hall and have a full meal plan for their first two academic terms at Kettering University unless they meet one or more of the following documented criteria: be 21 years of age or older prior to the last day of classes of the term; be married; have child(ren) in residence with legal custody or guardianship; have previously completed two terms in a residence hall (at a college/university).
 Documentation may be requested for verification.
-Housing waivers may be requested by emailing reslife@kettering.edu.
+New incoming students meeting the above criteria and wishing to live off-campus should obtain a Request for Contract Release form by emailing reslife@kettering.edu at least two weeks prior to the start of the student's first academic term.

 International Baccalaureate Credit